david-fong/okiidoku/README.md

 This project is MIT licensed.

 If you have a question about the project and whether it is suitable for your own goals, please first take a look at other existing projects and what they provide, and read through this project's [design docs](./writings/design/) before asking.
+Use the [discussion page](https://github.com/david-fong/okiidoku/discussions) for questions rather than raising a GitHub issue.

 If you do something cool with it, that's great!
 I'd love to hear about it.